fistfulofyen/biometric_security_system/README.txt

-pip3 install SpeechRecognition   #convert your talk to text pip3 install gtts                #convert text to mp3 audio file pip3 install playsound==1.2.2    #play out the mp3 from pc speaker pip3 install pyaudio pip3 install cvzone pip3 install mediapipe
+pip3 install SpeechRecognition   #convert your talk to text pip3 install gtts                #convert text to mp3 audio file pip3 install playsound==1.2.2    #play out the mp3 from pc speaker pip3 install pyaudio             #same as above pip3 install cvzone              #detect the distance between face and camera pip3 install mediapipe           #detect the distance between face and camera pip3 install spacy               #used to extract person name from user speech input python -m spacy download en_core_web_sm   #used to extract person name from user speech input

 ---how to use git for the project:
 -goes to the folder you store the code of this project